JoaoMiguelDev/LillithAero/README.md

 ## Notes

 - This Project was made to test and upgrade my programming skills and to understand Godot deeply
-- This is not the final version of the game, it's just a prototype
 - This is an early-stage prototype.
 Development is ongoing and subject to change.